Singham Returns: Reception

 Before its release on the eve of Independence Day on 15 August, a right-wing Hindu organisation, HJS wrote to the CBFC asking that the film be banned on grounds of the depiction of Hindu saints in a bad light thereby hurting the religious sentiments.
 Shetty denied the allegation stating that he has never made anything controversial in his career.

 Singham Returns received mixed reviews from Indian critics.
-It holds a rating of 27% on review aggregator Rotten Tomatoes Taran Adarsh of Bollywood Hungama gave it 4 stars and said "The film is a complete mass entertainer with power-packed drama, hi-intensity dialogue and towering performances as its aces.
+Taran Adarsh of Bollywood Hungama gave it 4 stars and said "The film is a complete mass entertainer with power-packed drama, hi-intensity dialogue and towering performances as its aces.
 The brand value attached to it coupled with a long weekend will help the film reap a harvest and rule the box office in days to come."
 Rohit Khilnani of India Today gave 3 stars and said "Singham Returns is strictly for fans".
 Anupama Chopra of Hindustan Times gave the film 2.5 out of 5 stars and said, "This is one of Shetty's least cartoonish films.
 Which doesn't mean he's going for Ardh Satya-style realism.
 We’ve still got the signature cars blowing up and some terrific action sequences on the streets of Mumbai.
 But these sequences have a gritty texture."
 Shweta Kaushal of Hindustan Times gave two stars and said "Watch Singham Returns for the action, not comedy".
-Mohar Basu of Koimoi gave 2.5 stars and said "Ajay Devgan and the thrills his punches manage to evoke but the wafer thin plotline, hammy acting, predictable narrative and the lack of fun and excitement that drives a Rohit Shetty film".
 Shubra Gupta of the Indian Express gave 1.5 stars and said "The sequel to 'Singham' is chock full of the usual car on jeep action.
 Explosions go off at regular intervals.
 Shootouts – one really well shot – occur frequently."
 Rajeev Masand of CNN-IBN gave 2.5 stars and said "The predictable story tires you out eventually".
 Raja Sen of Rediff gave the film 2.5 out of 5 stars and said, "The problem with Singham (and, for that matter, any of these uninteresting modern day star-vehicles) is that the hero roams about unchallenged, unopposed, unexciting.
 The hero himself ain't bad – for whatever that's worth.
 Ajay Devgn wears his scowl like a wrestler would wear a championship belt, proud and unsmiling.
 He's got a fine, old-school swagger and his ass-kicking looks relatively authentic."